-One important theme of the present paper - cf. the theory of [Mzk16], [Mzk17] - is the study of the interaction of "[tempered] étale-like" and "Frobenius-like" phenomena involving the theta function.
-Typically, such interaction phenomena revolve around some sort of "extraordinary rigidity" [cf. Grothendieck's famous use of this expression in describing his anabelian philosophy].
+One important theme of the present paper is the study of phenomena that involve some sort of "extraordinary rigidity" [cf. Grothendieck's famous use of this expression in describing his anabelian philosophy].
+This sort of "extraordinary rigidity" may be thought of as a manifestation of the very strong canonicality present in the theory of theta functions on Tate curves that allows one, in Hodge-Arakelov theory, to effect a "canonical analytic continuation" of this theory on Tate curves to elliptic curves over global number fields.
 The various examples of "extraordinary rigidity" that appear in the theory of the étale theta function may be thought of as examples of intrinsic, category-theoretic "justifications" for the arbitrary choices that appear in classical scheme-theoretic discussions.
-Such category-theoretic "justifications" depend heavily on the "proper category-theoretic formulation" of various scheme-theoretic formulation is a mathematical structure that we shall refer to as a mono-theta environment [cf. Definition 2.14, (ii)].
-A mono-theta environment may be thought of as a sort of common core for, or bridge between, the [tempered] étale- and Frobenioid-theoretic approaches to the étale theta function [cf. Remarks 2.18.1, 5.10.1, 5.10.2, 5.10.3].
-We are now ready to discuss the main results of the present paper.
-These results may be summarized as follows:
+Such category-theoretic "justifications" depend heavily on the "proper category-theoretic formulation" of various scheme-theoretic "venues".
+In the theory of the present paper, one central such category-theoretic formulation is a mathematical structure that we shall refer to as a mono-theta environment [cf. Definition 2.13, (ii)].
+Roughly speaking: